matys1/lab1-web/book-notes/part-3.md

 - Declaring `display: grid` will not make the grid items immediately look any different.
 It gives you a one column grid, so your items will continue to display one below the other as they do in normal flow.

+> Note, keep in mind auto placement in CSS Grid.
+CSS Grid Layout specification contains rules that control what happens when you create a grid and do not explicitly place some or all of the child items (explicit placing discussed in the next two sections regarding line-based and area-based placements).
+The auto placement defaults to arranging items by row.
+You can change this by using the `grid-auto-flow` property.

 - To create columns use the `grid-template-columns` property.
 The property accepts a space delimited list of values.
 The number of values indicates the number of columns that will be created while the weight of the values indicate the width of the columns.

+- You can also create explicit rows using the `grid-template-rows` property or don't and rely on the implicit creation of rows instead.
+The video on MDN about Grids had a nice example of using `auto` and fractional values to create responsive row sizing.

 - CSS Grid introduces a completely new unit type `fr` which represents a fraction of the leftover space in the grid container.
 The `fr` unit distributes space proportionally (similar to how grow and shrink works in flexbox).
 For example: